Tobacco is Changing: Learn the Products

-Cigarette use may be dropping among Wisconsin's youth, but newer, less recognizable tobacco products are gaining popularity fast, and that’s not good because there’s no such thing as a safe tobacco product.
+Cigarette use may be dropping among Wisconsin's youth, but newer, less recognizable tobacco products are gaining popularity fast.
+There are even “tobacco-free” products now, made with synthetic nicotine that’s just as addictive as the plant-based original.
+It all just goes to show there’s no such thing as a safe tobacco product.

 Tobacco companies are working hard to make their products cheaper, more accessible, and easier to hide from adults than ever before.
 Designed to deliver nicotine, a highly addictive additive that can keep kids hooked for life, these new products come in a wide range of shapes and styles—from nicotine toothpicks, and little cigars, to disposable e-cigs and wearable vaping gear like hoodies and backpacks.
 Take a closer look at the new tobacco products your kids are seeing in stores and in ads, at parties, and on YouTube.